-(Distance: 6km.
+(Distance: 8km.
 Technical difficulty: Easy to moderate.
-Actual walking time: 4 hours.)
+Actual walking time: 5-7 hours.)

 After enjoying a snack at the top of Scolio peak, you’ll follow a scenic path through an area called Zonaria where the barren rock landscapes of Mt.
 Olympus are overwhelmingly stunning.
 After a 2-hour descent you’ll reach Spilios Agapitos Refuge, a magnificent stone building at a beautiful location forming a natural balcony, at an altitude of 2,100m.
 This cozy refuge is an ideal spot for relaxing.
 Dinner will be served later in the evening.

-Tonight you’ll sleep at a guesthouse by the sea, completing your descend from an altitude of 2,100m all the way down to sea level.
+Tonight you’ll sleep back at Litochoro at our guesthouse by the sea, completing your descend from an altitude of 2,100m all the way down to sea level.
 To congratulate yourself for such an achievement you will enjoy dinner at the best fish tavern in the area.